developerashish02/Order-Easy/README.md

 ## How to Use

 1. Clone this repository to your local machine.
-2. Open the `index.html` and `style.css`file in your web browser.
+2. Open the `index.html` and `style. css`file in your web browser.
 3. Start exploring our mouthwatering menu and place your order with ease!

-Let's connect and share the love for food! 🍽️✨
+Let's connect and share our love for food! 🍽️✨

-## Credits

-Special thanks to Bootstrap for making our design dreams come true, and to the amazing open-source community for their valuable contributions.

----

-Happy ordering! 🛒🎉
+Happy coding ! 🛒🎉